Cloudera Upgrade Overview

 - Maintenance upgrades are used only to fix critical bugs or address security issues.
 No new functionality or incompatible changes are introduced.

 - Upgrade the Cloudera Manager server software on the Cloudera Manager host using operating system package commands from the command line (for example, yum on RHEL systems).
 You can also manually upgrade Cloudera Manager using tarballs.
-Tarball upgrades are more suitable for environments where there are existing tools to manage software distributed over many hosts.
-Cloudera Manager automates much of this process and is the recommend means for upgrading and managing your CDH clusters.
+Tarball upgrades are more suitable for environments in which existing tools are used to manage software distributed over many hosts.
+Cloudera Manager automates much of this process and is recommend for upgrading and managing your CDH clusters.

 - Upgrade the Cloudera Manager agent software on all cluster hosts.
 The Cloudera Manager upgrade wizard can upgrade the agent software (and, optionally, the JDK), or you can install the agent and JDK software manually from tarballs.
 The CDH software is not upgraded during this process.